alterNERDtive/EDDiscovery-wiki/Using-the-Route-Panel.md

 You can, once the route is found, click on the [[3D Map Button|Using the 3D Map]] and see the route in full super 3D!

+From 11.1, you can indicate you will accept boosts to find stars, and double clicking on the star opens up a scan popout panel to show you the known configuration (by EDSM) of the system.